Prostitution in Oceania

 Prostitution in Oceania varies greatly across the region.
-In American Samoa, for instance, prostitution is illegal, whereas in New Zealand most aspects of the trade are decriminalised.
+In American Samoa, for instance, prostitution is illegal, whereas in New Zealand most aspects of the trade are legal.

 Australia and New Zealand

 Australia

 Prostitution in Australia is governed by state and territory laws, which vary considerably; child prostitution, sex trafficking and sex slavery are prohibited by Federal legislation throughout Australia, and of Australian citizens and residents outside of the country.
 The territories laws on escort services and brothels vary.

 The most liberal regime is in New South Wales.
 It has been used as a model for other jurisdictions such as New Zealand.

 The legal situation in the various states are: